fsjorgeluis/starter-typeorm-template-postgres/README.md

 Just a starter template which uses / includes:
 1. TypeScript.
 2. Express.
+3. Axios.
-3. TypeORM.
+4. TypeORM.
 (PostgreSQL)
-4. Passport.
+5. Passport.
-5. NextJs.
+6. NextJs.

 _NOTE: for those times when you don't want to use a framework._